 Over the next several years Pam and Don Hammond elevated Paddington Station’s involvement in the community, helping when crises arose, such as the 1997 flood.
 This helped to establish Paddington Station as a pinnacle family business in the Ashland community.

 In 2000, the Hammonds purchased the J.P.
 Dodge building, thus becoming the sole owners & proprietors of Paddington Station.
-Shortly after, they renovated the building and expanded the Paddington name to The Paddington Jewel Box & Inspired by Oregon stores, also located in Ashland, Oregon.
+Shortly after, they renovated the building and expanded the Paddington name to The Paddington Jewel Box, Inspired by Oregon and Paddington Express stores, also located in Ashland, Oregon.